 There is a provision of audit exemption for small businesses.
 A company that meets one of the following conditions will be exempted from a tax audit.

 - It is an exempt private company, which means it has no more than 20 shareholders and its shares are held by individuals only

 - Its annual revenue is less than S$5 million

 - It’s a dormant company

-In order to enhance the competitiveness of Singapore and to promote the growth of certain high value sector the government extends various industry specific tax incentives.
+In order to enhance the competitiveness of Singapore and to promote the growth of certain high-value sectors, the government extends various industry-specific tax incentives.
 The incentives range from total exemption or a concessionary rate of 5% to 10% depending on the sector.
 Please see the table below to see a snapshot.

 Industry-specific Tax Incentives